 - E4 (Entertainment 4)

-- Film 4 (through whom they have produced a significant number of cinema films; see below)
+- Film 4 (through whom they have produced a significant number of cinema films with their company Film4 Productions)

 - More 4

 - All of which have their own PlusOnes